fox-it/dissect-docs/docs/source/target-query.rst

     $ target-query <TARGET> -f <FUNCTION_NAME>

-Here <TARGET> is the file that contains the forensic image and <FUNCTION_NAME> is the name of the function you wish to apply.
+Here <TARGET> is the file you wish to query.
+In most cases this is a forensic image.
+<FUNCTION_NAME> is the name of the function you wish to apply.

 Loading
 ~~~~~~~